peterjc/thapbi-pict/docs/worked_example.rst

     $ cat intermediate/Site_1_sample_1.onebp.tsv
     ...

 Viewing it like this is not ideal, although there are command line tools which help.
-You could open the file in R, Excel, etc. Slightly abridged:
+You could open the file in R, Excel, etc. Slightly abridged, we have:

 ========================================= ============= ================================================= ====
 #sequence-name                            taxid         genus-species:...                                 note